2nnik/ml-projects/README.md

 **Technologies:** NumPy, Pillow, Matplotlib

-### 📊 Sales Data Analysis
+### 📊 Database Basics

 A data analysis project that simulates product sales, handles missing values, calculates revenue, and visualizes business insights using bar and line charts.
+Covers standard usage of NumPy, pandas, and matplotlib in a single file.

 **Technologies:** Pandas, NumPy, Matplotlib